 Safeguarding records are held electronically.
 Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
-Authorisation to access these records is controlled by the Principal and Designated Safeguarding Lead, information should be kept confidential.
+Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.

+All records should be dated and signed, with the name of the signatory clearly printed, and filed in chronological order.
 For electronic record keeping systems a separate signature is not necessary if individuals have their own log in and any changes to a record are automatically logged.

-The Federation ensures that safeguarding information, including Child Protection information, is stored and handled in line with the principles of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+The school ensures that safeguarding information, including Child Protection information, is stored and handled in line with the principles of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).